tedneward/Azgaarnoth/Classes/Prestige/TattooAdept.md

 Only one such tattoo can be on your person at a time, though it can be replaced at any time.
 Once you have inked this tattoo, you cannot ink another one until you have finished a long rest.

 When the tattoo's power is used, it glows on your skin, casting dim light in a 5ft radius for the duration of the effect.
 The eldritch invocation effect can be turned off at any time as a bonus action, and the light fades but the tattoo remains active until the tattoo adept chooses to replace it.

+## Craft Tattoo
+*5th-level tattoo adept feature*

+You have begun the study of crafting magic [tattoos](/Magic/Tattoos.md).
+This follows all the usual rules of crafting magic items, as described in the *Dungeon Master's Guide*, save that when you create magic tattoos, you require only half the usual downtime.